-Author’s note: Finally, a long sought after file belonging to one of the most feared CIA operatives of the 1950s and 1960s has peeked out from the underneath the barrage of documents released by the National Archives document dumps of 2017 and 2018.
+Author’s note: Finally, a long sought-after file belonging to one of the most feared CIA operatives of the 1950s and 1960s has peeked out from underneath the barrage of documents released by the National Archives document dumps of 2017 and 2018.

 David Sanchez Morales, alias, “El Indio” is one of the most enigmatic figures of the Cold War Culture of the 1950s and 60s.
-With the ARRB JFK related document releases of 2017/18, we are now beginning to obtain a clearer picture of this so-called “one-man gang”, who took care of business that others were unable or unwilling to.
+One of his pseudonyms was “Stanley R. Zamka”.
+With the ARRB JFK-related document releases of 2017/18, we are now beginning to obtain a clearer picture of this so-called “one-man gang”, who took care of business that others were unable or unwilling to.
 The reason Sanchez Morales is important in the JFK assassination saga is that after his death in 1978 of a “heart attack”, at the young age of 53 while the HSCA was looking to interview him, two key individuals, Rubén “Rocky” Carbajal, and his attorney Robert Walton gave interviews to several authors revealing that while inebriated, Sanchez Morales had boasted being involved in both the JFK and Robert F. Kennedy assassinations.

 A portion of his personnel file, NARA number 104-10222-10019 containing only 61 pages serves to whet our appetite to learn more about a man who was feared by friend and foe alike.
-This file was prepared for the HSCA and later re-classified and contains the following two pages which confirms that what we are getting is a sanitized version of a portion of his 201 file.
+This file was prepared for the HSCA and later re-classified and contains the following two pages, confirming that what we are getting is a sanitized version of a portion of his 201 file.
 What appears to be a voluminous file has been reduced as follows:

 Here is a copy of his original secrecy agreement dated 9 July 1952: